maxxytjr/Plagiarism-Detector/README.md

 The words do not have to be exactly continuous, just in left to right order.

 Then determine the normalized LCS from dividing the LCS value by the length of the input text.

+## Dataset
+You may find the dataset used for model training and evaluation [here](https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html).

+**Citation for data**: Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.